 Domestic violence can affect couples of all ages.
 If something about your relationship doesn’t seem right to you, discuss it with someone you trust.
 You can also contact a domestic violence advocate or a police officer and talk to them about your situation.
 They can help you determine if there is abuse, and then what your options are if you are in an abusive relationship.

 You should never have to feel afraid of your partner.
-No one is allowed to touch you without your permission and you can always say no.
+No one is allowed to touch you without your permission and you are allowed say “no”.